-Still, notwithstanding the rationales above, a developer who really wants to make silent rules enabled by default in his own package can do so by calling AM_SILENT_RULES([yes]) in configure.ac.
+Still, notwithstanding the rationales above, developers who wants to make silent rules enabled by default in their own packages can do so by calling AM_SILENT_RULES([yes]) in configure.ac.

 Users who prefer to have silent rules enabled by default can edit their config.site file to make the variable enable_silent_rules default to 'yes'.
 This should still allow disabling silent rules at configure time and at make time.